 - Pharmaceutical and biotechnology industries in Latvia have a long history, rich legacy and know-how.
 Latvian chemists made significant, internationally recognized advancements in research already in the 19th century.
 You may have heard about the globally renowned medicine Meldonium (20th century).

-- The sector is currently ranked 4th by turnover amongst manufacturing industries in Latvia.
+- The chemical and pharmaceutical sector is currently ranked 3rd by turnover amongst manufacturing industries in Latvia and ranked 2nd by the total export amounts amongst other manufacturing industries in Latvia.

-- Pharmaceuticals compile 1.3% of total national exports.
-Latvia exports 83% of the manufactured chemicals and pharmaceutical products.
+- Pharmaceuticals compile 1.2% of total national exports.
+Latvia exports 75.7% of the manufactured chemicals and pharmaceutical products (2021).

 Employment and education

 - We always like to compete with our neighbours; that is our thing!
-We have more people working in the pharmaceutical industry than our neighbours – Estonia and Lithuania.
+We have more people working in the pharmaceutical industry than our neighbors – Estonia and Lithuania.

 - Grindeks specializes in heart and cardiovascular, central nervous system, and anti-cancer medications.
 Their range covers a successful combination of original and generic products, such as Mildronate® and Ftorafur® and more than 100 different generics.
 Currently, Grindeks produces 25 active pharmaceutical ingredients.